RobotML/RobotML-documentation/IntroductionToRobotML/index.rst

    *PROTEUS Rationale*

-The sections that follow are detailing this schematic and
+The sections that follow are detailing this schematic.
+The *Life Cycle* section details how the interactions are embodied in real life and the :term:`RobotML` explains how the different developed tools and parts instantiate this life cycle.

 .. toctree::
    :maxdepth: 1

    Life cycle <LifeCycle>
-   Supporting Life cycle through associated tools <LifeCycleSupportingTools>
+   RobotML development and Life cycle <LifeCycleSupportingTools>
-   Downloading and installing <DownloadingAndInstalling>

 .. note:: It is of more importance to read the description of the :ref:`Life cycle <QS-L>` and the following pages.

 Some history
 ************